Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 59.5 points only one time this year.
+- Kansas State and its opponents have scored at least 58.5 points or more only once this year.

-- TCU and its opponents have combined to score more than 59.5 points in four of six games this season.
+- TCU's games have gone over 58.5 points in five of six chances this season.

-- The two teams combine to average 61.3 points per game, 1.8 more than the over/under in this contest.
+- Saturday's over/under is 2.8 points lower than the two team's combined 61.3 points per game average.

-- This contest's over/under is 3.3 points more than the 56.2 these two squads combine to surrender per game this season.
+- This contest's total is 2.3 points more than the 56.2 these two squads combine to surrender per game this season.

-- The average total in Wildcats games this season is 53.0, 6.5 points fewer than Saturday's total of 59.5 .
+- Wildcats games have an average total of 53 points this season, 5.5 fewer than Saturday's over/under.

 Kansas State Stats and Trends

-- Kansas State's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Kansas State's games this year have gone over the point total four times in seven opportunities (57.1%).

-- The Wildcats have turned the ball over 11 times this season, three more turnovers than the Horned Frogs have forced (8).
+- The Wildcats have turned the ball over three more times (11 total) than the Horned Frogs have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.